This archival information applied in the academic year 2019/20.

 - First- and second-year undergraduate students will undertake modified assessments.
 Most are formative, but some are summative.
 However, no first- or second-year undergraduate assessment will be classed.

-- If first- or second-year undergraduate students are unable to take their modified assessment at the scheduled time in the Easter term, for example for reasons of illness, caring responsibilities or technical difficulties, the following will happen:
+- If first- or second-year undergraduate students are unable to take their modified assessment at the scheduled time in Easter term 2020, for example for reasons of illness, caring responsibilities or technical difficulties, the following will happen:

 - if the assessment is a formative piece of coursework (e.g. an extended essay), the student can seek an extension to the deadline for submission of their work from their Faculty/Department.
 Discretion on how long to extend the deadline sits with the Faculty/Department.